 My partner needed a chair in his office to receive occasional clients.
-Luckily, I found this wonder; super strong, but with falt and boring colours!
+Luckily, I found this wonder; super strong, but its falt was its boring colours!

 So I said to my partner, don’t worry, I’ll take care of it ….